google/codeworld/web/help/GuideUnit1.md

 `Program`, `Picture`, `Color`, `Number`, and `Text`.
 These types are used in the domain and range of the functions you use for programming.

+To learn more about the kinds of expressions you can write in CodeWorld, explore the topics below.

+!!! collapsible: Literal expressions
+    For some types, like numbers and text, you can write values directly as a simple kind of expression.
+These are called **literal** expressions.

+    Literal expressions for numbers can be whole numbers, like `5` or `-1`, or they can be decimals, like `1.5` or `3.14`.
+    You can also write fractions, like `1/2`, as just a number, too, although this isn't *exactly* a literal; it's actually dividing two other numbers.

+    Text is the other type of value that has a literal expression.
+A literal expression for text is written in quotation marks.
+Your name, in the nametag program you wrote earlier, is an example.

+!!! collapsible: Variables
+    A variable is another kind of expression.
+Variables are names the computer already knows, or that you have defined elsewhere, that represent a value.
+Some of the variables you have used as expressions are `codeWorldLogo` (which is a known picture), `blue` (which is a known color), or `nametag` (a picture that you defined elsewhere in the program).

+    Most of the time, variables that are already known to the computer act about the same as literal expressions.
+As you learn more advanced techniques, the difference will become important.

+!!! collapsible: Function applications
+    Most of the expressions you've written so far have been function applications.
+These expressions are written with the name of a function to apply, followed by parentheses, and inside the parentheses the arguments for that function.
+    The value described by the whole expression is the *result* of that function when it's given those arguments.

+!!! collapsible: Operations
+    Finally, you've written some expressions that are operations.
+    Some operations are `2 + 2`, or `codeWorldLogo & coordinatePlane`.
+    An operation is written with the first value at the beginning, an operator in the middle, and a second value at the end.
+You can continue and chain more operations at the end as well, as in `5 + 4 + 3 + 2 + 1`, or `circle(1) & circle(2) & circle(3)`.

+    You know some operators on numbers from your mathematics studies.
+These include addition (written as `+`), subtraction (written as `-`), multiplication (written as `*`), and division (written as `/`).
+These work for numbers in CodeWorld just as they do for numbers in mathematics.
+    That also means they follow the order of operations, and you can use parentheses when needed to communicate how to group the operations together.

+    The other operator you've used a lot is `&`, the "in front of" operator for pictures.
+Even though the values you combine are pictures instead of numbers, the `&` operator works in pretty much the same way as the operations you know on numbers.

 Nesting expressions
 -------------------